cyberbotics/webots-doc/reference/motor.md

 ### Energy Consumption

-If the [Robot](robot.md) ancestor of a [Motor](motor.md) node has a `battery` field defined, then the energy consumption is computed for the whole robot, adding energy consumption of every device, including this motor.
+If the [Robot](robot.md) ancestor of a [Motor](motor.md) node has a `battery` field defined, then the energy consumption is computed for the whole robot.
+This computation sums up the energy consumption of every device, including this motor.
 The energy consumption (expressed in Joule) is computed by integrating the power consumption over time (expressed in Watt).
 The power consumption for a rotational motor (`electrical_input_power`) is computed according to the following equation:

 `electrical_input_power` = `output_torque` * `consumption`